 This report shows our water quality and what it means.
-If you have any questions about this report or concerning your water utility, please contact Rhonda Fike, Secretary, at (724) 329-0649.
+If you have any questions about this report or concerning your water utility, please contact the National Pike Water Authority at (724) 329-0649.
 We want you to be informed about your water supply.
 If you want to learn more, please attend any of our regularly scheduled meetings.
-They are held the third Monday of each month at 7:00 PM in the NPWA office.
+They are held on the third Monday of each month at 7:00 PM in the NPWA office.